-HIS-6 Political and Social History of the U.S. HIS-6H Honors Political and Social History of the U.S. HIS-7 Political and Social History of the U.S
+HIS-6 Political and Social History of the U.S.

-HIS-7H Honors Political and Social History of the U.S.
+HIS-7 Political and Social History of the U.S

-2. Constitution and Government (3 units)
+Constitution and Government (3 units)

-POL-1 American Politics POL-1H Honors American Politics
+POL-1 American Politics

+POL-1H Honors American Politics

 IGETC Advisement: Former UC, CSU and students with coursework from other four-year institutions, including outside the U.S., should consult with a counselor to determine whether they should complete IGETC or the lower-division general education requirements at the campus they plan to attend.